-- 143. Where paragraph 141(a) applies, if the NPV equals at least 50% of the "estimated project value", and the Incremental Entry Capacity can be made available through Entry Capacity Substitution then National Grid would make a proposal to the Authority to release that quantity of Firm NTS Entry Capacity as Non-incremental Obligated Entry Capacity under the terms of the Licence as detailed in paragraph 122 with a corresponding decrease in the quantity of Non-incremental Obligated Entry Capacity at one or more donor ASEPs.
-There would be a presumption that such Non-incremental Obligated Entry Capacity should be released and allocated to Shipper Users. - 144.
-The "estimated project value" for each capacity level will be calculated in accordance with the Gas Transmission Transportation Charging Methodology (UNC TPD Section Y Part A1) and will be published alongside incremental step prices.
-A simple example showing how the NPV test works is given in Appendix 1. - 145.
-Where paragraph 141(a) applies, if the NPV does not equal at least 50% of the "estimated project value", and/or the Incremental Entry Capacity cannot be made available through Entry Capacity Substitution then National Grid would not make a proposal to the Authority to release that quantity of Firm NTS Entry Capacity as Non-incremental Obligated Entry Capacity.
+- (a) the Incremental Entry Capacity can be made available through Entry Capacity Substitution, then National Grid would make a proposal to the Authority to release that quantity of Firm NTS Entry Capacity as Non-incremental Obligated Entry Capacity under the terms of the Licence as detailed in paragraph 124 with a corresponding decrease in the quantity of Non-incremental Obligated Entry Capacity at one or more donor ASEPs.
+There would be a presumption that such Non-incremental Obligated Entry Capacity should be released and allocated to Shipper Users. - (b) Where the Incremental Entry Capacity cannot be made available through Entry Capacity Substitution then National Grid would not make a proposal to the Authority to release that quantity of Firm NTS Entry Capacity as Non-incremental Obligated Entry Capacity.
 Incremental Obligated Entry Capacity would not be released and would not be allocated to Shipper Users.
-However, Firm NTS Entry Capacity may be made available through the release of Non-obligated Entry Capacity pursuant to Chapter 8. - 146.
-Where paragraph 141(b) applies, the NPV test will be applied, using the capacity quantity/price information provided by the Shipper User or Reservation Party, at two stages: - (a) After Phase 1 PARCA Works, to inform whether capacity should be reserved (utilising indicative prices); and - (b) After Phase 2 PARCA Works, to inform whether capacity should be allocated to the Shipper User (or Nominated User). - 147.
-Where paragraph 146(a) applies, if the NPV equals at least 50% of the "estimated project value", then National Grid will reserve Obligated Entry Capacity at the relevant ASEP. - Where the Phase 1 PARCA Works identifies that the requirement for Obligated Entry Capacity can be satisfied, in part or whole, through Entry Capacity Substitution, National Grid will publish a notice, subject to paragraph 22, of the intention to reserve that quantity of Firm NTS Entry Capacity as Non-incremental Obligated Entry Capacity with a corresponding reduction of existing Non-incremental Obligated Entry Capacity at one or more donor ASEPs, pursuant to the ECS.
-There would be a presumption that such Non-incremental Obligated Entry Capacity should be reserved at the recipient ASEP for later substitution and allocation to Shipper Users. - 148.
-Throughout the duration of the PARCA up to the end of the Phase 2 PARCA Works, National Grid will assess whether the requested Firm NTS Entry Capacity can be met, in part or whole, through Entry Capacity Substitution.
-Where such an assessment identifies that Substitutable Capacity (as defined in the Entry Capacity Substitution Methodology Statement) has become available, compared to that identified through the Phase 1 PARCA Works a further proposal as detailed in paragraph 147 will be made to the Authority. - 149.
-Where paragraph 146(a) applies, if the NPV does not equal at least 50% of the "estimated project value", then National Grid would not make a proposal to the Authority to release and/or reserve capacity at any ASEP.
-Subject to the terms of the PARCA, the
+However, Firm NTS Entry Capacity may be made available through the release of Non-obligated Entry Capacity pursuant to Chapter 8. - 147.
+For PARCA applications, the NPV test will be applied, using the capacity quantity information provided by the Shipper User or Reservation Party, at two stages: - (a) After Phase 1 PARCA Works, to inform the applicant of the indicative premium payable (if any) before capacity is reserved and the project progresses to phase 2; and - (b) After Phase 2 PARCA Works, to inform the applicant of the premium payable prior to capacity being allocated to the Shipper User (or Nominated User). - 148.
+Where the Phase 1 PARCA Works identifies that the requirement for Obligated Entry Capacity can be satisfied, in part or whole, through Entry Capacity Substitution, National Grid will publish a notice, subject to paragraph 22, of the intention to reserve that quantity of Firm NTS Entry Capacity as Non-incremental Obligated Entry Capacity with a corresponding reduction of existing Non-incremental Obligated Entry Capacity at one or more donor ASEPs, pursuant to the ECS.
+There would be a presumption that such Non-incremental Obligated Entry Capacity should be reserved at the recipient ASEP for later substitution and allocation to Shipper Users. - Throughout the duration of the PARCA up to the end of the Phase 2 PARCA Works, National Grid will assess whether the requested Firm NTS Entry Capacity can be met, in part or whole, through Entry Capacity Substitution.
+Where such an assessment identifies that Substitutable Capacity (as defined in the Entry Capacity Substitution Methodology Statement) has become available, compared to that identified through the Phase 1 PARCA Works a further proposal as detailed in paragraph Error!
+Reference source not found.5 will be made to the Authority.